chiaxin/MayaAPI101/others/AETemplate.md

 # AETemplate

-The AETemplate Mel file is a special script file for UI in attribute editor.</br>
+The AETemplate Mel file is a special script file for UI in attribute editor

 ## Naming Rules